g0pinath/k8s-secops-reports/README.md

 ## Introduction

-This repo the following and reports them to DefectDojo.
+This repo does scans and reports them to DefectDojo.
+Below is the list of scans performed.

  **Container Image Scan**
-  * Scan (using Clair CLI) all of the images used by Deployment, StatefulSet and Cronjobs
+  * Scan (using Clair CLI) all of the images used by Deployment, StatefulSet and Cronjobs The below items should actually exist on the application repo where the source code exists.
+Example given in this repo is for demonstration purposes only.
   * On the application repo, scan the image on every commit to a develop branch.
 If the results are acceptable, commit them to the container registry or fail the workflow/pipeline.
   * Scan the dockerfile to ensure that distroless image is used